 - Long and lightweight making it accurate and easy to carry during hunts

 - Made of durable aluminum and magnesium as a weight advantage over the wood recurve bow

 The Thermal V dampening grip is comfortable and sweat-resistant, and Vibration Vortex VEMs help reduce vibration even more.
 The bow’s limbs are made of laminated wood and glass.
 They are very durable and will not bend with time like many other models.

 The limbs can be quickly removed from the riser by undoing the screws, removing any restraints that would have been caused by its large size.
-The Saber shows incredible accuracy, and is forgiving to common errors in form made by beginner archers.
+The Saber shows incredible accuracy and is forgiving to common errors made by beginner archers.
 It is accurate even in the toughest weather conditions.

 The draw weight can be placed at up to 55 pounds, making it great when used for hunting.
 The size, however, may cause issues when used from a stand or other barrier, so it may be best to use this bow when hunting in open terrain.

 Martin Saber Review Summary

 - Suitable for beginner and intermediate skill levels

 The long length of the bow makes it accurate enough to handle both target practice and hunting with precision.
 The light weight makes it perfect for carrying around during longer sessions.
 As a bonus, the Bear Grizzly also offers an aesthetic appeal in its elegant design.

 The model’s riser features a well-positioned shelf that facilitates shooting even for amateur archers.
 The finish on the limbs protects them and prevents the absorption of moisture.
 The included string, unlike most kits for this price, is ready to shoot with right out of the box.